 Are there any states that require paint recycling?

 Most states have banned oil-based paints from landfills.
 An exception is Georgia, where all household hazardous waste is legally allowed in the garbage because there are limited HHW programs available.
-In eight states and the District of Columbia, paint recycling is funded by a product stewardship law run through PaintCare.
+In 11 states and the District of Columbia, paint recycling is funded through extended producer responsibility programs run by a product stewardship organization called PaintCare.
 When you buy a can of paint, you pay a fee that pays for water-based paint recycling and oil-based paint incineration.

 If the paint is dry, can I throw it in the trash?

-Yes, unless you live in California, where it is banned from landfills.
-If you’re looking to dry out paint, remove the lid and let it sit out for a few days.
-For more than a half-can of paint, use kitty litter or another absorbent material to soak it up.
-Oil-based paint will be pretty tough to dry out, so your best bet is to donate it or take it to an HHW collection.
+Yes, unless you live in California or Vermont, where paint is banned from landfills.
+If you’re looking to dry your paint, remove the lid and let it sit out for a few days.
+For more than a half-can of paint, use kitty litter or another absorbent material thicken and dry the material.
+Oil-based paint will be pretty tough to dry out, even with an absorbent, so your best bet is to donate it or take it to an HHW collection.

 Additional Reading